The 10 best mouse bungees for gaming in 2021 | Dot Esports

 Originally a brand specializing in making PC cases, Cougar has been expanding its area of expertise by moving on to gaming chairs and peripherals.

 This durable mouse bungee comes decorated with RGB lights, which become a more exquisite detail of a full-RGB setup.
-Cougar ensures its sturdiness by using a vacuum at the bottom of it.
-The Bunker RGB also doubles as a USB hub with its two 2.0 USB ports.
+Cougar ensures its sturdiness by using a vacuum seal at the bottom of it.
+The Bunker RGB also doubles as a USB hub with its two USB 2.0 ports.

 The bungee’s cable mount is as flexible as it gets, ensuring freedom of movement and a smooth gaming experience by preventing your mouse’s cord from getting in your way.